stolostron/rhacm-docs/install/install_connected.md

   **Note:** You can run this script multiple times, and it attempts to continue where it left off.
 If you have a failure and have installed multiple times, run the `uninstall.sh` script to clean up the directories before you run the installation again.

-## Method 2: Installing by using the `oc` commands
+## Method 2: Installing by using commands
-{: #commands}
+{: commands}

-1. Create the required objects by applying the `.yaml` definitions that are contained in the `prereqs` directory by entering the following command:
+1. Create the required objects by applying the `.yaml` definitions that are contained in the `deploy/prereqs` directory:

   ```
   kubectl apply --openapi-patch=true -k prereqs/